galogarciaiii/scibud-podcast-agent-public/README.md

   * Bounded `max_results`; streaming PDFs; stepwise short-circuit on “no new” or low scores.

-*(CI, unit tests, and retries/backoff can be added easily—hooks are clear at service boundaries.)*
+*(CI, and retries/backoff can be added easily—hooks are clear at service boundaries.)*

 ---